 - Spirituality enrichment study

 Group therapy sessions are also often used to incorporate experiential activities into the therapeutic milieu for patients.
 Examples of activities that patients may participate in as part of these experiential options can include the low ropes course, yoga, psychodrama, guided imagery, art, and recreational therapy.
-Beach activities are also frequently included in group therapy sessions, including swimming, fishing, kayaking, volleyball, and time for patients to gather together around a bonfire.
+Beach activities are also frequently included in group therapy sessions, including swimming, kayaking, volleyball, and time for patients to gather together around a bonfire.

 At Twelve Oaks Recovery Center, we know that overcoming chemical dependency while also learning how to manage the symptoms of an anxiety disorder can be a long process that does not simply end with the completion of residential inpatient treatment.
 Because of this, we offer step-down treatment options for patients who are in need of comprehensive continuing care services.
 These step-down options include our partial hospitalization program (PHP) and our intensive outpatient program (IOP).
 Staff works closely with patients to determine what the most appropriate next step is for them in their recovery process and then works to ensure that follow-up care and support is established and accessible prior to their leaving treatment.